syw24/CSE-310/SQL/README.md

 # Relational Database

-The database is call fruits.
+The database in MySQL is call fruits.

 It has two tables: fruits and fruit_type